loongallday/pdeservice-spb/doc/api-initialize/README.md

 **Response Fields**:

-- `employee`: Full employee data with role and department information
+- `employee`: Full employee data with role and department information (role is in `employee.role_data`)
-- `roles`: All roles in the system with department information
-- `departments`: All departments in the system
+- `department`: User's department from their role (null if employee has no role or role has no department)
 - `features`: Enabled features filtered by employee level and role

 **Notes**: